How OCT Protects Land

 OCT was in a highly competitive real estate market when we learned that over 5 acres at 33 Eli Rogers Road had recently been listed for sale.
 We acted carefully but expeditiously in partnership with The Compact of Cape Cod Conservation Trusts, who took out a loan and purchased the property for $1M on June 30, 2023, giving OCT an opportunity to raise the funds to protect the property.

-The land included a 4-bedroom home in decent condition, and OCT has already removed two neglected, aging cottages, restoring the area to its natural state to enhance habitat value, protect water quality, and add climate resilience.
-The 4-bedroom home was resold, which allows for the protection of 4.5 acres at an attractive price, while still reducing the number of houses and septic systems on the property.
+The land included a 4-bedroom home in decent condition, and OCT removed two neglected, aging cottages, restoring the area to its natural state to enhance habitat value, protect water quality, and add climate resilience.
+The 4-bedroom home was resold, which allowed for the protection of 4.5 acres at an attractive price, while still reducing the number of houses and septic systems on the property.

 33 Eli Rogers serves as an important link between preserved land in Brewster and the 500-acre protected Orleans Watershed.
 It’s recognized by the state for being especially important for the protection of drinking water (Mass DEP Zone II Groundwater Protection District), and it includes habitat for rare species, as well as vernal pool wildlife breeding habitat.
 Because of its proximity to the Watershed, it also provides opportunities for enhanced public access to that large tract of forest.

 June 2024 Update: FUNDRAISING IS COMPLETED – Thank you, supporters!
-Orleans residents overwhelmingly supported the Town's contribution of $200,000 from Community Preservation Act funds to the project at Town Meeting in May, and OCT received over 80 donations totaling over $100,000 since mid-April.
-OCT will also receive a $175,000 Conservation Partnership Grant from the state, and the additional proceeds of the home resale will allow us to complete this project, protecting this important land in perpetuity.
+Orleans residents overwhelmingly supported the Town's contribution of $200,000 from Community Preservation Act funds to the project at Town Meeting in May, 2024, and OCT received over 80 donations totaling over $100,000.
+OCT also received a $175,000 Conservation Partnership Grant from the state, and the additional proceeds of the home resale allowed OCT to protect this important land in perpetuity.

 If you'd like to replenish OCT's Land Acquisition Fund so we can continue to take advantage of more opportunities like this one at a moment's notice, you can restrict your donation to that purpose through an online donation.
 Thank you!